monp4r/lazarus/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+This project is licensed under the MIT LICENSE.

 ## Acknowledgments